Force Field Analysis - Kurt Lewin

 Developing self awareness and emotional intelligence can help to understand these forces that work within us and others.
 It’s the behaviour of others that will alert you to the presence of driving and restraining forces at work.

 6. Strategize!
-Create a strategy to strengthen the driving forces or weaken the restraining forces, or both.
-If you've rated each force how can you raise the scores of the Driving Forces or lower the scores of the Restraining Forces, or both?
+Create a strategy to strengthen the Driving forces or weaken the Restraining forces, or both.
+If you've rated each force how can you raise the scores of the Driving forces or lower the scores of the Restraining forces, or both?

 7. Prioritize action steps.
 What action steps can you take that will achieve the greatest impact?
 Identify the resources you will need and decide how to implement the action steps.
 Hint: Sometimes it's easier to reduce the impact of restraining forces than it is to strengthen driving forces.